phaustin/a301_students_eoas/notebooks/week7/writing_geotiffs_with_rioxarray.md

 One friction point is that cartopy has a slightly different form of the crs than rasterio.
 Cartopy requires that the bounds (i.e. full raster extent in map coordinates) be included in the crs.
-In the cell below we use a  pyresample  utility `pyresample.utils.cartopy.Projection` to make the cartopy crs with bounds included.
+In the cell below we use a  pyresample  utility `pyresample.utils.cartopy.Projection` to create the cartopy crs with bounds included.

 ```{code-cell} ipython3